-5.7 Project activities
+5.7 Project Activities

-The EIS will include expanded descriptions of the construction, operation, maintenance, foreseeable modifications, and where relevant, closure, decommissioning and restoration of sites and facilities associated with the proposed project.
+The EIS will include expanded descriptions of the construction, operation, maintenance, foreseeable modifications, and where relevant, closure, decommissioning and restoration of sites and facilities associated with the proposed Project.

-This would include detailed descriptions of the activities to be carried out during each phase, the location of each activity, expected outputs and an indication of the activity's magnitude and scale.
+This would include detailed descriptions of the activities to be carried out during each phase, the location of each activity, expected inputs and outputs and an indication of the activity's magnitude and scale.

 Although a complete list of project activities is required, the emphasis will be on activities with the greatest potential to have environmental effects.
-Sufficient information will be included to predict environmental effects and address public concerns identified.
+Sufficient information will be included to predict environmental effects and address public and Aboriginal groups' concerns identified.
 Highlight activities that involve periods of increased environmental disturbance or the release of materials into the environment.

-The EIS will include a detailed schedule including time of year, frequency, and duration for all project activities.
+Included in the EIS will be a detailed schedule including time of year, frequency, and duration for all project activities.

-The EIS will provide the preliminary outline of a decommissioning and reclamation plan for any components associated with the project.
+The EIS will provide the preliminary outline of a decommissioning and reclamation plan for any components associated with the Project.
 This will include ownership, transfer and control of the different project components as well as the responsibility for monitoring and maintaining the integrity of some of the structures.
-The plan would serve to provide guidance on specific actions and activities to be implemented to decrease the potential for environmental degradation in the long-term during decommissioning and abandonment activities for temporary facilities, and to clearly define the proponent's ongoing environmental commitments.
+The plan would serve to provide guidance on specific actions and activities to be implemented to decrease the potential for environmental degradation in the long-term during decommissioning and abandonment activities for temporary facilities, and to clearly define the Proponent's ongoing environmental commitments.
 A conceptual discussion on how decommissioning could occur will be provided for permanent facilities.